Electromagnetically and gravitationally stealth fields: Complex-Klein Gordon case

 The stealth field satisfies,

-and their respective complex conjugated condition.
-Therefore the stealth field has mass $m=\theta^{-1}$.
-Let us denote these solutions as $\phi_m$ and $\widebar\phi_m$.
-It is straightforward to show that the field equations \eqref{EX:fephi}-\eqref{EX:febarphi} are satisfied and that the electric current \eqref{EX:ecdef} and energy-momentum tensor \eqref{EX:temdef} vanish for $\phi=\phi_m$.
+with mass $m=\theta^{-1}$.
+It is straightforward to show that the field equations \eqref{EX:fephi}-\eqref{EX:febarphi} are satisfied and that both the electric current \eqref{EX:ecdef} and energy-momentum tensor \eqref{EX:temdef} vanish for $\phi=\phi_m$.
 Hence, though non-trivial, $\phi_m$ does not curve the spacetime and it does not source electromagnetic fields.